-- 1. The student must have been employed by the agency for at least 1 year prior to the request. - The field learning experiences must occur in a different unit or division, and must be separate and distinct from any activities currently performed for pay.
+- 1. The student must have passed the employment probationary period prior to the request. - 2.
+The field learning experiences must occur in a different unit or division, and must be separate and distinct from any activities currently performed for pay.
 The internship assignments must be relevant to the student's learning goals. - 3.
 It is strongly preferred that a separate supervisor is assigned to be the student's internship supervisor.
-If this is impossible, a separate hour must be used weekly for the sole purpose of internship supervision. - 4.
-The program director, the field director or his/her designate will conduct a site visit prior to the student beginning field work to establish clear boundaries in roles of the student/employee, clarify learning opportunities, and distinguish work to be done as an employee and tasks to be undertaken for internship.
+If this is impossible, a separate hour must be used weekly for the sole purpose of internship supervision.

-5. Once all of the material is reviewed, the program director, in consultation with the field director, makes the decision in regard to whether the placement is appropriate for new learning for the student.
+- 4. The program director, the field director or his/her designate will conduct a site visit prior to the student beginning field work to establish clear boundaries in roles of the student/employee, clarify learning opportunities, and distinguish work to be done as an employee and tasks to be undertaken for internship. - 5.
+Once all of the material is reviewed, the program director, in consultation with the field director, makes the decision in regard to whether the placement is appropriate for new learning for the student.
 If approved, the internship supervisor needs to demonstrate throughout the year that the commitment to student learning is maintained.